Frequently Asked Questions

 Is Co-Mate a harsh chemical?
 Is Co-Mate dangerous in any way?

 No. Co-Mate is inert, non-toxic, non-corrosive and non-flammable.
-Co-Mate uses naturally occurring minerals in a unique format.
-Even if you were to accidentally ingest a small amount, say a teaspoon, it wouldn't hurt you.
+Co-Mate is made from carefully sourced and modified mineral compounds.
+It's not poisonous or harmful even if you were to accidentally ingest a small amount.
 Just drink a glass or two of water or milk to help flush it through your system.

 How much Co-Mate do I need to use?

 We encourage you to experiment and find out what works best for you.
-Start with a generous amount and watch the effects over time.
 Once you get used to how Co-Mate works and how effective it is, you'll learn how best to use Co-Mate in your particular heating appliance.

 Will I need to keep getting regular chimney inspections?